Henry Hamilton (colonial administrator)

-In 1779, Hamilton was captured during the Revolutionary War by rebel forces at Fort Sackville in present-day Indiana, while serving as the Lieutenant Governor and Superintendent of Indian Affairs, at the British outpost of Fort Detroit.
-He was transported to Virginia, where he was held by Governor Thomas Jefferson's rebel government until October 1780.
-He was sent to New York and gained freedom in a prisoner exchange in 1781, being allowed to depart for London, England.
+In 1779, Hamilton was captured during the Revolutionary War by American forces at Fort Sackville while serving as the Lieutenant Governor and Superintendent of Indian Affairs at Fort Detroit.
+He was transported to Virginia, where Hamilton was held by Governor Thomas Jefferson's government until October 1780.
+He was then sent to New York and gained freedom in a prisoner exchange in 1781, being allowed to depart for London.

 Early life

-Henry was probably born in Dublin, Ireland, a younger son of Henry Hamilton, an Irish Member of Parliament, and his wife.
+Henry Hamilton was born in Dublin, Ireland, a younger son of Henry Hamilton, an Irish Member of Parliament, and his wife.

 Hamilton was raised in County Cork, Ireland.
 His older brother Sackville Hamilton later served as a Privy Councillor and Under-Secretary to the Lord Lieutenant of Ireland.
-His direct paternal great-great grandfather was Claud Hamilton, 1st Lord Paisley.
+His direct paternal great-great-grandfather was Claud Hamilton, 1st Lord Paisley.

 Military career

-As was typical of younger sons, Henry Hamilton entered the military.
+As was typical of younger sons of the Protestant Ascendancy, Henry Hamilton entered the British Army.
 During the French and Indian War in North America, part of the Seven Years' War between Britain and France, he served as a Captain in the 15th Regiment of Foot.
 They fought in the 1758 attack on Louisbourg and the Battle of Quebec.
+He was captured at Sainte-Foy in 1760, but a French officer switched coats with him to ease his apprehensions about Native Americans killing British officers.

 With the support of Governor General of British North America Guy Carleton, Hamilton rose to the rank of brigade major.
-In 1775, he sold his commission, leaving the British Army for a political career.
+In 1775, he sold his commission, leaving the Army for a political career.

 American Revolutionary War

 Lieutenant Governor and Superintendent of Indian Affairs at Fort Detroit

 In 1775, Henry Hamilton was appointed as Lieutenant Governor and Superintendent of Indian Affairs at Fort Detroit, Province of Quebec (it then extended from the Atlantic to this area), British North America.
 (The fort site is now within the borders of Detroit, Michigan).

 This was one of five newly created lieutenant governorships in the recently expanded eastern territory of Canada.
 When Governor Hamilton reached his base at Fort Detroit to assume his government duties in the Great Lakes region, the American Revolutionary War was already underway.
-Hamilton was in a difficult position: as a civil official, he had few British regular troops at his command, and the natives of the region—French Canadians and American Indians—were not all supporters of the British regime.
+Hamilton was in a difficult position: as a civil official, he had few British Army regulars at his command, and the loyalty of local Canadians and Indians was far from assured.
 Normand Macleod, a local fur trader and army officer, acted as the temporary "town major", a British government official in command of a fortified town, before Hamilton's arrival.